What is a handyman? What sort of jobs can a handyman

-A handyman is someone who is "handy".
-Dictionary definitions of the word include "skillful with the use of one's hands" and "convenient, nearby or easily reached."
-Both of these definitions describe a handyman perfectly.
+do for you?
+Look in the dictionary and you'll learn that a handyman is someone who is "skillful with the use of one's hands" and "convenient, nearby or easily reached."
+These definitions describe a handyman perfectly.
 When you have a job or jobs that require the services of someone who has a multitude of manual skills and who is available on short notice, you need a handyman.

 What Jobs Can a Handyman Do?

 The list of jobs a handyman can do is a long one.
 As a rule of thumb, you call on a handyman to do all those "little" jobs around the house you can't do yourself.
 For example:

 - Painting: If you want to paint a room but don't feel it's a large enough job for a professional painter, many handymen are skillful painters.